junxit/us-congress-bills-119/metadata.md

 - 2025-07-09 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Cruz without amendment.
 With written report No. 119-36.
 - 2025-07-09 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Cruz without amendment.
 With written report No. 119-36.
 - 2025-07-09 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 110.
+- 2025-10-23 — Message on Senate action sent to the House.
+- 2025-10-23 — Passed Senate without amendment by Voice Vote. (consideration: CR S7734; text: CR S7734)
+- 2025-10-23 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.